liammailley/idm211final/README.md

 ## Current Progress

-Currently, the site is ready for critique.
+Currently, the site is complete and ready for grading.